princeton-vl/infinigen/docs/GroundTruthAnnotations.md

 To see an example of how optical flow can be used to warp one frame to the next, run

 ```
-python tools/ground_truth/optical_flow_warp.py <folder> <frame-number>
+python -m tools.ground_truth.optical_flow_warp <folder> <frame-number>
 ```

 If using `blender_gt.gin` rathern than `opengl_gt.gin` replace `Flow3D` with `Flow`, since Blender does not export 3D flow.

 ### Optical Flow Occlusion :large_blue_diamond:

-The mask of occluded pixels for the aforementioned optical flow is stored as a HxW png, with 255 indicating a co-visible pixel and 0 otherwise.
+The mask of occluded pixels for the aforementioned optical flow is stored as a H x W png, with 255 indicating a co-visible pixel and 0 otherwise.

 *Note: This mask is computed by comparing the face-ids on the triangle meshes at either end of each flow vector.
 Infinigen meshes often contain multiple faces per-pixel, resulting in frequent false-negatives (negative=occluded).
 These false-negatives are generally distributed uniformly over the image (like salt-and-pepper noise), and can be reduced by max-pooling the occlusion mask down to the image resolution.*